 A full-fledged implementation of Web Based Electronic Health Records Software will detail the patient medical history as well as the current medication and allergies.
 Moreover, this information will be available to all medical institutes even when the patient is incapacitated to provide the same.
 EHR would help doctors devise the most effective treatment strategy, crucial for saving patients lives during emergencies.

-An indirect benefit of EHR would be the collection of large amount of data.
+An indirect benefit of EHR would be the collection of a large amount of data.
 The large data would have many future applications that will help improve the healthcare industry.
 By incorporating Artificial Intelligence networks, the big data set generated over the years can be analyzed to find trends.
 The entire system would detail which treatment has the highest chances of providing positive results based on important factors like, age, gender and medical background.

 Thus, by incorporating artificial intelligence, the doctors will have the wisdom generated based on years of facts.
 While the ultimate decision remains on the doctors themselves, the medical records will complement their decision-making process for the benefit of the patient.
 Electronic Health Records, once implemented on a grand-scale, would benefit both the patients as well as the healthcare institutions.